mazefeng/ml/README.md

 ##Hidden Markov Model

-hmm.py implements `Hidden Markov Models`(HMM) for solving `sequence labeling` problem.
+hmm.py implements `Hidden Markov Models`(HMMs) for solving `sequence labeling` problem.

-Run `python hmm.py` to train and test HMM on POS-tagging dataset.
+Run `python hmm.py` to train and test POS-tagger using trigram HMMs on a small corpus.

+HMMs is trained by `Maximum Likelihood Estimated`(MLE), and smooth technics is necessary for good performance.

+Using HMMs for labeling sequence is a little difficult.
+The brute force solution is not sufficient enough, thus a `Dynamic Programming`(DP) algorithm is used here: the famous `Viterbi` algorithm.

+For comparasion, a baseline tagger is also implemented by ignore the state transition probability.

+Accuracy for baseline tagger: `91.661447%`

+Accuracy for `Viterbi` tagger: `93.490334%`